-- 1. This permit authorizes the construction and operation of a new surface water withdrawal intake to withdraw surface water from the James River as described in Part I.F and the installation of a raw water transmission pipeline from the intake structure to the location of the proposed Louisa Water Treatment Plant near Ferncliff, Virginia. - 2.
+- 1. This permit authorizes the construction and operation of a new surface water withdrawal intake to withdraw surface water from the James River as described in Part I.F and impacts to surface waters associated with the installation of a raw water transmission pipeline from the intake structure to the location of the proposed Louisa Water Treatment Plant near Ferncliff, Virginia. - 2.
 This permit authorizes the following surface water impacts: - a.
-Impacts to the James River associated with the construction of the intake structure are authorized for 0.08 acre (64 linear feet) of permanent impact and 0.90 acre (485 linear feet) of temporary impact. - b.
-Impacts associated with the construction of a raw water transmission pipeline are authorized to permanently impact 0.082 acre of palustrine scrub-shrub (PSS) wetland and 0.155 acre of palustrine forested (POF) wetland, and temporarily impact 1.313 acre of palustrine emergent (PEM) wetland, 0.249 acre of PSS wetland, 0.173 acre of POF wetland and 6,190 linear feet of intermittent and perennial stream channels, including temporary impacts associated with construction of a pipeline crossing of the Rivanna River. - 3.
+Impacts to the James River associated with the construction of the intake structure are authorized for 0.08 acre (64 linear feet) of permanent impact and 0.82 acre (315 linear feet) of temporary impact. - b.
+Impacts associated with the construction of a raw water transmission pipeline are authorized to permanently impact 0.082 acre of palustrine scrub-shrub (PSS) wetland and 0.141 acre of palustrine forested (PFO) wetland, and temporarily impact 0.996 acre of palustrine emergent (PEM) wetland, 0.194 acre of PSS wetland, 0.083 acre of PFO wetland and 2,688 linear feet of intermittent and perennial stream channels, including temporary impacts associated with construction of a pipeline crossing of the Rivanna River. - 3.
 Authorized impacts shall be as depicted and listed on the following: - a.
-Sheet 1 entitled "Relocated Intake, Pump Station and Raw Water Pipeline Owned by the JRWA" dated June 26, 2016 and received June 27, 2016 - b.
-Unnumbered sheet entitled "Plan Set A: 24 inch Raw Water Main" dated April 14, 2016 and received June 27, 2016 - c.
-Sheet C-5 entitled "Intake and River Cross Section" dated May, 2015 and received June 27, 2016 - d.
-Sheet VMRC 2 entitled "Raw Water Main Rivanna River Crossing" dated February 24, 2016 and received June 27, 2016 - e.
-Index Maps 1 through 8, entitled "Figure 3: Preliminary Jurisdictional Waters of the U.S. Impacts Map", dated June 22, 2016 and received June 29, 2016 - f.
-Sheets 1 through 75, entitled "Preliminary Jurisdictional Waters of the U.S. Impacts Map Detail", dated June 22, 2016 and received June 29, 2016 - g.
-Attachment 2 entitled "Updated Impacts Table" dated September 23, 2016 and received September 23, 2016. - 4.
-Authorized activities shall be conducted as described in the Joint Permit Application dated March 12, 2014, and received March 14, 2014, the request for permit modification dated June 26, 2016 and received June 27, 2016, and supplemental materials, revisions and clarifications received through September 23, 2016. - 5.
-The permittee shall notify the DEQ prior to any additional impacts to surface waters, including wetlands; of any modifications of the intake structure; and of any change to the type of surface water impacts associated with this project.
-Any additional impacts, modifications, or changes shall be subject to individual permit review and/or modification of this permit.
+Sheet 1 entitled "Relocated Intake, Pump Station and Raw Water Pipeline Owned by the JRWA" dated June 26, 2016 and received June 27, 2016; - b.
+Unnumbered sheet entitled "Plan Set A: 24 inch Raw Water Main" dated April 14, 2016 and received June 27, 2016; - c.
+Sheet C-5 entitled "Intake and River Cross Section" dated May, 2015 and received June 27, 2016; - d.
+Sheet VMRC 2 entitled "Raw Water Main Rivanna River Crossing" dated February 24, 2016 and received June 27, 2016; - e.
+Index Maps 1 through 8 and index sheet, entitled "Figure 3: Preliminary Jurisdictional Waters of the U.S. Impacts Map", dated June 22, 2016, revised January 3, 2017 and June 9, 2017, and received August 3, 2017; - f.
+Sheets 1 through 74, entitled "Preliminary Jurisdictional Waters of the U.S. Impacts Map Detail", dated June 22, 2016, revised January 3, 2017 and June 9, 2017, and received August 3, 2017; - g.
+Minor Modification 2 Impacts Table James River Water Supply Project, dated June 8, 2017, and received August 3, 2017; and - h.
+Minor Modification 2: Wetland Compensatory Mitigation Summary, dated June 8, 2017 and received August 3, 2017. - 4.
+Authorized activities shall be conducted as described in the Joint Permit Application dated March 12, 2014, and received March 14, 2014, the request for permit modification dated June 26, 2016 and received June 27, 2016, supplemental materials, revisions and clarifications received through